 This is the BEST option for those teachers who tend to be very active and like to get their whole bodies involved in learning or want to “up” their daily step count.
 This is also a great alternative if you just want a change from the norm.

-And after trying one way for a while, you can give the other option a try!
-Remember, you are only limited by what you THINK you can and cannot do.
-And on that note, I think it’s time for me to go back to standing for a while.
+And after trying one way for a while, you can give the other option a try…and on that note, I think need to go buy a standing desk!